TRAP: Targeted Redirecting of Agentic Preferences: Abstract

 \section{Abstract}

 Autonomous agentic AI systems powered by vision-language models (VLMs) are rapidly advancing toward real-world deployment, yet their cross-modal reasoning capabilities introduce new attack surfaces for adversarial manipulation that exploit semantic reasoning across modalities.
 Existing adversarial attacks typically rely on visible pixel perturbations or require privileged model or environment access, making them impractical for stealthy, real-world exploitation.
-We introduce \Tool{}, a generative adversarial framework that manipulates the agent's decision-making using diffusion-based semantic injections.
+We introduce \Tool{}, a novel generative adversarial framework that manipulates the agent's decision-making using diffusion-based semantic injections into the vision-language embedding space.
 Our method combines negative prompt–based degradation with positive semantic optimization, guided by a Siamese semantic network and layout-aware spatial masking.
 Without requiring access to model internals, \Tool{} produces visually natural images yet induces consistent selection biases in agentic AI systems.
-We evaluate \Tool{} on the Microsoft Common Objects in Context(COCO) dataset, building multi-candidate decision scenarios.
-Across these scenarios, \Tool{} achieves a 100\% attack success rate on leading models, including LLaVA-34B, Gemma3, and Mistral-3.1, significantly outperforming baselines such as SPSA, Bandit, and standard diffusion approaches.
-These results expose a critical vulnerability: Autonomous agents can be consistently misled through human-imperceptible cross-modal manipulations.
-These findings highlight the need for defense strategies beyond pixel-level robustness to address semantic vulnerabilities in cross-modal decision-making.
+We evaluate \Tool{} on the Microsoft Common Objects in Context (COCO) dataset, building multi-candidate decision scenarios.
+Across these scenarios, \Tool{} consistently induces decision-level preference redirection on leading models, including LLaVA-34B, Gemma3, GPT-4o, and Mistral-3.2, significantly outperforming existing baselines such as SPSA, Bandit, and standard diffusion approaches.
+These findings expose a critical, generalized vulnerability: autonomous agents can be consistently misled through visually subtle, semantically-guided cross-modal manipulations.
+Overall, our results show the need for defense strategies beyond pixel-level robustness to address semantic vulnerabilities in cross-modal decision-making.
+The code for \Tool{} is accessible on GitHub at \url{https://github.com/uiuc-focal-lab/TRAP}.